-Last Saturday we had the pleasure of having some people over to eat, chat, and watch some college basketball.
+Last Saturday we had the pleasure of having some people over to eat, chat, and watch some college basketball for March Madness.
 The party was kind of last minute and I didn’t get to spend as much time planning as I normally do.
 I usually agonize over menus and decor for weeks, but this time, I honestly only had about 24 hours to prepare.
 To make things easy, I went with simple basketball themed decor (it is college basketball season, afterall!) and an easy menu made up of snacks, dips, and Coke products.
+I made my absolute favorite Mini Macaroni and Cheese Bites and as usual, they were a big hit!
+They are the perfect cheesy game day appetizer!

 These Mac & Cheese bites are truly one of my favorite things to make.
 They are SO good.
 While I love Mac & Cheese, I often find homemade versions bland and dry.
 This recipe is neither of those things.
 It is kicked up with garlic and herb cheese and the buttery Ritz cracker crust adds tons of flavor as well.
 I love the crunch from the crust topped with the creaminess of the macaroni mixture.